How Long Can You Go Without Sleep?

 Brain Plasticity Theory

 Brain plasticity, also known as neural plasticity or neuroplasticity, is our nervous system’s ability to change in response to outside or internal stimuli.
 Researchers have linked sleep to brain development and plasticity in infants and children.
-For adults, researchers note sleep deprivation’s effect on our thinking skills.
+For adults, researchers note sleep deprivation’s effect on our thinking skills, and that even as we mature sleep continues to influence our brain plasticity.

 How Much Sleep Do I Need?